NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 5. Update your new extension's Python code in the `python` folder as necessary.
 6. Update your new extension's Python bindings in the `bindings` folder as necessary.
 7. Update your new extension's documentation in the `docs` folder as necessary.
-8. Run `build.bat` to build your new extension.
+8. Run `./build.bat|.sh` to build your new extension.
 9. Refer to the *Getting Started* section above to open the example kit application and extension browser window.
 10. Enter the name of your new extension in the search bar at the top of the extension browser window to view it.

 ## Generating Documentation

-1. Run `repo.bat docs` to generate the documentation for the repo, including all extensions it contains.
+1. Run `./repo.bat docs` on Windows to generate the documentation for the repo, including all extensions it contains.
     - You can generate the documentation for a single extension by running `repo.bat docs -p {extension_name}`
 2. Open `_build/docs/kit-extension-template-cpp/latest/index.html` to view the generated documentation.